O Captain! My Captain!: In popular culture

 The poem, which never mentions Lincoln by name, has frequently been invoked following the deaths of a head of state.
 After Franklin D. Roosevelt died in 1945, actor Charles Laughton read "O Captain!
 My Captain!" during a memorial radio broadcast.
 When John F. Kennedy was assassinated on November 22, 1963, "O Captain!
 My Captain!" was played on many radio stations, extending the 'ship of state' metaphor to Kennedy.
 Following the 1995 assassination of Israeli Prime Minister Yitzhak Rabin, the poem was translated into Hebrew and put to music by Naomi Shemer.

+The poem was set to music by David Broza and the song was released on his album Stone Doors.
+The poem was also set to music by Kurt Weill as one of his "Four Walt Whitman Songs".

 The poem appears in the 1989 American film Dead Poets Society.
 John Keating (played by Robin Williams), an English teacher at the Welton Academy boarding school, introduces his students to the poem in their first class.
 Keating is later fired from the school.
 As Keating returns to collect his belongings, the students stand on their desks and address Keating as "O Captain!
 My Captain!"
-The use of "My Captain" in the film was considered "ironic" by Cohen because the students are taking a stand against "repressive conformity" but using a poem intentionally written to be conventional.
+The use of "My Captain" in the film is considered "ironic" by UCLA literature professor Michael C. Cohen because the students are taking a stand against "repressive conformity" but using a poem intentionally written to be conventional.

+In the 21st century, "My Captain" has continued to be quoted often, including on social media.
 After Robin Williams' suicide in 2014, the hashtag "#ocaptainmycaptain" began trending on Twitter and fans paid tribute to Williams by recreating the "O Captain!
 My Captain!" scene.
 Luke Buckmaster, a film critic, wrote in The Guardian that "some people, maybe even most people, now associate Whitman's verse first and foremost with a movie rather than a poem".

-The poem was set to music by David Broza amd the song was released on his album Stone Doors.
+The title of the poem was also often quoted on Twitter as US President Barack Obama left office and the office transitioned to Donald Trump.